 Competitors start in the Dolomites early in the morning; during the Triassic period, the Dolomites were actually a tropical sea similar to the coral reef in the Bahamas today.
 These pale mountains are like a magnet to cyclists, and are actually a collection of shells, seaweed and coral that a continental clash pushed to over 3000 metres above sea level, and winds and ice shaped them into pinnacles and peaks.
 Cyclists don’t have long to wonder whether their surroundings are stone or clouds, reality or a dream: the first climb at Campolongo starts straight away.
 Under 6 kilometres with a gradient of less than 6%, Campolongo is the ideal appetiser.
 It dispels any lingering false ideas, sets the pace for the race and is full of places where cyclists speed up and slow down.

 Once the Giau is over, cyclists are left happy at the Cat Wall, the one mentioned at the start of the article and which rounds off the Dolomite Marathon.
-This year the Marathon, which was first held in 1987, turns 30.
-It has grown since then, becoming a symbol of cycling just as its mountains have become a symbol of the wonders our planet offers: the Dolomites became a UNESCO world heritage site in 2009.
+The Marathon, which was first held in 1987, has grown since then, becoming a symbol of cycling just as its mountains have become a symbol of the wonders our planet offers: the Dolomites became a UNESCO world heritage site in 2009.
 From its starting point in La Villa to its end point in Corvara, there are only 4 kilometres of motorway.
 The Dolomite Marathon, which can be 55, 106 or 138 kilometres long, is a wonder, stretching the beauty of the mountains out immeasurably.